 The DUI Class program operates by providing a variety of services to those required to participate, including:

 - Assessing the individual participants for substance use

 - Offering educational resources to everyone participating in the program.

-Who Can Take This Course?
+Who Takes This Course?

 The Tennessee DUI class program generally operates to a specific set of users, including:

 - Individuals convicted of a DUI have lost their driving privileges and must successfully complete the class to have their licenses reinstated.

 - Individuals that have been ordered to participate in the program by the court.